Arifullah007/VentureLink/README.md

 2. Click **"New query"**.
 3. Open the `infra/schema.sql` file in your local code editor.
 4. Copy its **entire content**.
-5. Paste the content into the Supabase SQL Editor and click **"Run"**.
+5. Paste the content into the Supabase SQL Editor and click **"RUN"**.
     *   This script creates all tables, functions, triggers, and security policies.
-It is safe to run multiple times.
+It is idempotent, meaning it is safe to run multiple times.

 ### 4. Run the Next.js App Locally